 On a motion made by Councilor Richard Cabeceiras and seconded by Councilor Steven A. Camara, it was unanimously voted to adjourn at 11:47 p.m.

-Agenda packet (attached) CD and DVD of meeting
+List of documents and other exhibits used during the meeting: Agenda packet (attached) CD and DVD of meeting